To keep in mind when publishing

 - Check that the agreement that you sign gives you the right to self-archive your article, use it in your teaching etc.

 - If you are not satisfied, bear in mind that you can negotiate the terms with the publisher before signing the agreement.
 You can use an author addendum stating what rights that you want to keep, for example self-archiving, re-use of your material or the right to use it in your teaching.
-More information and examples of author addendums can be found at openaccess.se and SPARC.
+More information and examples of author addendums can be found at SPARC .

 Creative Commons licenses

 If you want to be able to share your text, in full or in part, you can assign a Creative Commons license to it.
 Remember to do this before you sign an agreement with a publisher.
-Creative Commons supply different degrees of licenses that specify in what ways others are allowed to use your work, and most Open Access publishers will automatically assign a CC license to articles.
-Read more about the different degrees of licenses on their web page.
+Creative Commons supply different degrees of licenses that specify in what ways others are allowed to use your work, and most open access publishers will automatically assign a CC license to articles.

 Since 2017 the Swedish Research Council (VR) will mandate a CC license for publications based on research funded by VR.
 Horizon 2020 recommends a CC license for research publications.